 I am not writing this post today for sympathy.
 I am writing it because I know that there are others out there most likely feeling the same way.
 I want you to know that you aren’t crazy… just because you don’t feel depressed and aren’t crying all the time does not mean that you are okay.
 Postpartum depression rears its ugly head in many forms.
 Please, if you feel even the slightest bit off kilter, talk to your doctor.
 Getting help can make your life manageable again.
 It did mine.

-Now, when life is a little less serious and you just need a chocolate pick me up, try this Deep Dark Chocolate Cake found over at Inn Cuisine.
-This delicious cake can’t fix postpartum depression, but it certainly can help to perk up your mood!
+Now, when life is a little less serious and you just need a chocolate pick me up, try this Deep Dark Chocolate Cake Recipe found over at Inn Cuisine.
+This delicious chocolate cake recipe can’t fix postpartum depression, but it certainly can help to perk up your mood!

 - 2 cups granulated sugar